jensenrichardson/rna-seq/README.md

 This is going to be a pipeline designed to call RNA-seq mutation by first mapping with STAR, and then calling according to the GATK best practices pipeline.

+Notes:
-Note that you should also have a star index called `star-ref` and put fastq files in a directory called `fastq`.
+* You should have a star index called `star-ref` and put fastq files in a directory called `fastq`.
+* Git will ignore any files beginning with two numbers.
+All analysis folders will begin with two numbers.
+I recommend that you name slurm files with two numbers at the beginning like `02-mapping.star.slurm` to ensure that they aren't caught up by git.